nf-core/phaseimpute/docs/output.md

 ## Imputation outputs `--steps impute`

-The results from steps impute will have the following directory structure:
+The results from `--steps impute` will have the following directory structure:

 <details markdown="1">
 <summary>Output files</summary>